 The accompanying unaudited consolidated condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S.") ("GAAP") for interim financial information and with the instructions to Form 10-Q. They do not include all information and footnotes necessary for a fair presentation of financial position, operating results and cash flows in conformity with U.S. GAAP for complete financial statements.
 These consolidated condensed financial statements should be read in conjunction with the consolidated financial statements and related notes contained in the our Annual Report on Form 10-K for the year ended December 31, 2014.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments and accruals) considered necessary for a fair presentation of the operating results for the period presented have been included in the interim period.
-Operating results for the three months ended March 31, 2015 are not necessarily indicative of the results that may be expected for other interim periods or the year ending December 31, 2015.
-The consolidated condensed financial data at December 31, 2014 is derived from audited financial statements included in the our Annual Report on Form 10-K for the year ended December 31, 2014, filed on March 2, 2015.
+Operating results for the three and six months ended June 30, 2015 are not necessarily indicative of the results that may be expected for other interim periods or the year ending December 31, 2014 is derived from audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014.